makerdao/governance-manual/governance/gsm-exceptions.md

 The freeze functionality allows a successful governance proposal to immediately freeze the oracle price for any or all of the vault types in the Maker Protocol.
 Once frozen, the oracle price will remain at its current value.
 The oracle cannot be unfrozen without waiting for the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) as part of a regular governance proposal.

 This functionality gives Maker Governance a chance to prevent a malicious oracle price from causing liquidations (or unbacked DAI minting) in the Maker Protocol.
 Due to the structure of Maker's oracles, the next oracle value is known one hour in advance of it becoming active in the Protocol.
-This is the window in which Maker Governance can act to prevent a malicious oracle price entering the protocol.
+This is the window in which Maker Governance can act to prevent a malicious oracle price from entering the protocol.

 The risk opened up by this exceptional functionality is that the oracles may be frozen by an attacker in order to either:
 * Prevent an expensive liquidation.